Top of the page

 Gestational diabetes can develop during pregnancy.
 When you have this condition, the insulin in your body is not able to keep your blood sugar in a normal range.
-If you do not control your blood sugar, your baby can grow too big.
+If you do not control your blood sugar, your baby can grow too big and have problems right after birth, such as low blood sugar.

 You may be able to control your blood sugar with a healthy diet and regular exercise.
 Staying at a healthy weight also may keep you from getting type 2 diabetes later on.
-If diet and exercise do not lower your blood sugar enough, you may need to take insulin shots.
-Insulin is safe during pregnancy.
-If you don't want to take insulin your doctor may prescribe an oral medicine to help control your blood sugar.
+If diet and exercise do not lower your blood sugar enough, you may need to take diabetes medicine or insulin.

 Call 911 anytime you think you may need emergency care.
 For example, call if: